 ZDHC requires that organisations commit and contribute to the ZDHC Programme as follows:

-- By having a clear public mission, which is primarily focussed on improving social and/or environmental conditions and on having a positive impact.
+- By having a clear public mission, which is primarily focused on improving social and/or environmental conditions and on having a positive impact.

 - Align with and share: